OpenDiS/OpenDiS/doc/core_libraries/exadis_documentation/user_guide/python_modules.md

 ### Remesh
-A remesh module is declared using the `Remesh` class from `python/pyexadis_base.py`. `Collision` is a wrapper class for performing remeshing of the dislocation segments.
+A remesh module is declared using the `Remesh` class from `python/pyexadis_base.py`. `Remesh` is a wrapper class for performing remeshing of the dislocation segments.

 #### Usage
 A `Remesh` module is instantiated by providing the global `state` dictionary, the remesh rule, and specific parameters to the remesh rule: